djoglekar893/Dhruva_BlueStampPortfolio/index.md

 # Ball Tracking Robot with OpenCV: Computer Vision

-This project involves creating a ball tracking robot utilizing computer vision techniques with the popular Python library, OpenCV.
-The project integrates various components, each contributing unique functionality to the final product.
-The robot is equipped with a Raspberry Pi minicomputer, a PiCamera for color detection, DC motors for wheel control, and ultrasonic sensors to minimize the risk of collisions.
+This project is about making a ball-tracking robot using OpenCV, a Python library for computer vision.
+The robot has a Raspberry Pi computer, a PiCamera for detecting the ball, DC motors for moving the wheels, and ultrasonic sensors to avoid collisions.
+Each part works together to create a robot that can follow a ball.

 <!---
 You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions: